Thanksgiving kicks off the holiday season with lots of food, family and laughter. Our family is no exception.

 Here's a list of 32 Fruits and Vegetables your dog can eat.

-Potatoes are never recommended for a dog with Diabetes.
+We do not Recommend Potatoes for a Dog with Diabetes.

 Candy often contains xylitol, which is highly toxic for dogs.
 Never let your dogs have either chocolate or candy.